laurentperrinet/laurentperrinet.github.io/content/publication/taouali-16/index.md

   pathway.
 Finally, we compare the performance of this model to the Poisson model on a population decoding task.
 We show that the decoding accuracy is improved when accounting for over-dispersion, especially under the hypothesis of tuned over-dispersion. '
-authors:
+featured: false
+categories:
+- Biological Neuroscience
-- Wahiba Taouali
+- Education
+- NeuroAI & Machine Learning
+tags:
-- Giacomo Benvenuti
+- bayesian-modelling
-- Pascal Wallisch
+- primary-visual-cortex
-- Frédéric Y Chavane
+- spiking-neural-networks
+publication: '*Journal of Neurophysiology*'
+publication_types:
-- Laurent U Perrinet
+- article-journal
-date: 2016-01-22
 doi: 10.1152/jn.00194.2015
-featured: false
-grants:
-- anr-bala-v1
-- brain-scales
 links:
 - name: URL
   url: https://www.ncbi.nlm.nih.gov/pubmed/26445864
 - name: HAL
   url: https://hal.science/hal-01396311
-publication: '*Journal of Neurophysiology*'
-publication_types:
-- article-journal
-title: Testing the odds of inherent vs. observed overdispersion in neural spike counts
-tags:
-- bayesian-modelling
-- primary-visual-cortex
-- spiking-neural-networks
-categories:
+grants:
-- Biological Neuroscience
+- anr-bala-v1
-- Education
+- brain-scales
-- NeuroAI & Machine Learning
 ---